 Just a few days after rumors emerged that Samsung might be moving away from Qualcomm’s ultrasonic fingerprint sensor, Qualcomm has announced a second-generation of the tech.
 The new sensor is called the Qualcomm 3D Sonic Max, and it offers a number of upgrades over the previous-generation sensor.
+The company announced the tech at its annual Snapdragon Summit, which I was flown out to.

 Details about the new ultrasonic fingerprint sensor are still a little scarce, but what we do know is that it will offer a recognition area that’s 17 times larger than the previous-ten sensor.
 The result?
 According to Qualcomm, the new sensor allows for increased security.
 In fact, the extra area essentially means that you can use two-finger authentication, instead of having to stick with one.